geokyr/ece-ntua-social-network-analysis/README.md

 Lab Assignments for the [Social Network Analysis](https://www.ece.ntua.gr/en/undergraduate/courses/3379) course, during the 9th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

+## Lab Assignments

+There were 3 lab assignments in total, providing a deep dive into the realm of social network analysis.
+Throughout the labs, complex network topologies were explored, as well as topics like community detection and link prediction.
+Using the [NetworkX](https://networkx.org/) library, various algorithms were analyzed, visualized, and applied to uncover insights within complex network structures.

 ## Lab 01 - Complex Network Topologies

 The first lab was about analyzing and studying complex network topologies.
-The [NetworkX](https://networkx.org/) library was heavily utilized in this and the following labs.

 This lab included the following topics: